 HubSpot automatically deduplicates contacts using email addresses, and companies using domain names.
 Record IDs can also be used to deduplicate contacts, companies, deals, tickets, products, and custom objects.
 To deduplicate via import, you can include Record IDs or custom properties that require unique values in your import file.
-Users in a Professional or Enterprise accounts can also manually manage possible duplicates by using the duplicate management tool.
+Users in a Professional or Enterprise account can also manually manage possible duplicates by using the duplicate management tool.

 Automatic deduplication in HubSpot

 HubSpot deduplicates objects that are created in the CRM (e.g., imports, forms submissions) in the following ways:

 - Deduplicate contacts by email address